Rafael-Euzebio/study-notes/Univesp/Univesp Methods.md

 #### Advantages
-The advantage of *Object Oriented* approach is that the same method can exist in other classes, e.g, a `Motobike` class, and be reused
+The advantage of *Objects Oriented* approach is that the same method can exist in other classes, e.g, a `Motobike` class, and be reused
 In procedural programming the `repaint` function takes strictly a `Car` structure as argument, and a second function would have to be declared for other structures